basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

-## Invoke example code

-To invoke this example code, you must have an AWS account.
-For more information about creating an account, see [AWS Free Tier](https://aws.amazon.com/free/).

-You must also have AWS credentials configured.
-For steps on using the AWS Command Line Interface (AWS CLI) to configure credentials, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

 ## Getting Started

 To get started with the code examples, ensure you have access to [Amazon Bedrock](https://aws.amazon.com/bedrock/).
 Then clone this repo and navigate to one of the folders above.
 Detailed instructions are provided in each folder's README.